Best Marine Speakers

 This article will break down what we believe as the best marine speakers for your boat.
 We break it down by size, price point, and what the speakers are supposed to do.
 There are a ton of options here and our recommendations are spread all across the board.

 Stay Loyal - If you have a brand that you like, don't over complicate it.
 Go with those speakers.
 If you don't, you will second guess yourself as soon as you hear another boat with the brand that you are/were loyal to.
 If you have had JL Audio and you like JL, you should buy JL speakers.
 If you are a Kicker guy, get the Kickers.
 If your boat has a ton of Garmin electronics we recommend Fusion because they are a Garmin brand.
-Every speakers we sell will sound great when powered properly.
+Every speaker we sell will sound great when powered properly.

-- Editor's Favorite - Rockford Fosgate M2
+- Overall Winner - Rockford Fosgate M2

-- Editor's Favorite - JL Audio M3
+- Overall Winner - JL Audio M3

 - Best 6.5" Marine Speakers - No Amplifier - Stinger SEA65